Jon M. Chu: Career

-After making his student short, When the Kids Are Away, Chu was signed to William Morris Agency and attached to several high-profile projects.
-Chu was hired by Sony Pictures to direct a contemporary, hip hop–inspired adaptation of the stage musical Bye Bye Birdie.
+After making his student short, When the Kids Are Away, Chu was signed to William Morris Agency and attached to several high-profile projects, including the modern-day Romeo and Juliet screenplay Moxie for Steven Spielberg at Amblin Entertainment.
+Chu was also hired by Sony Pictures to direct a contemporary, hip hop–inspired adaptation of the stage musical Bye Bye Birdie.
 However, Sony did not greenlight the film due to budget concerns.
 Sony re-hired Chu to direct their updated version of The Great Gatsby, which did not pan out as the project was purchased by Warner Bros.
 Pictures for their 2013 film.

 Chu directed Step Up 2: The Streets in 2008.
 In 2010, he created, co-directed, and co-produced The Legion of Extraordinary Dancers a web series featuring various types of dance.
 Chu says LXD was inspired by Michael Jackson's "Thriller" and "Smooth Criminal" music videos and by the dancers he met while filming the movie Step Up 2: The Streets.
 In 2011, Chu directed Justin Bieber: Never Say Never an American 3-D concert film.

 During this period Chu had a dance crew called AC/DC or Adam Chu/Dance Crew.
 In an interview, Chu addressed a question he is often asked, "Why do all of your films have dance?"
 He responded, "I don't know why.
 It seems so obvious.
 But there's something about the dancers that motivate me the most.
 I don't know if it's just dance, but I do think that the dancers are amazing artists, and every time I meet a new dancer, that triggers something in my brain, and I'm more creative than I could ever be.
 When I feel that creativity burst, I go with it."

+In 2012, Deadline reported on Chu's negotiations to directing Masters of the Universe, a planned live action film based on the Mattel media franchise of the same name, for Sony and Escape Artists.
+Several months later, Chu affirmed his committal, specifically due to the strength of its screenplay which he described as a "fresh" and "unexpected" take on the property.
+As he was a fan of the He-Man toy line and cartoon series as a kid, Chu noted his personal attachment toward the brand.